Mikalojus Akelaitis: Cultural and anti-government work

 Akelaitis worked as a tutor of various children of the Lithuanian nobility and frequently moved around.
 He briefly lived in Warsaw where he contributed articles on the Lithuanian language and history to the Polish press.
-His first article was published in Kronika Wiadomości Krajowych i Zagranicznych in 1856.
+His first article was published in Kronika Wiadomości Krajowych i Zagranicznych in 1856, and signed as "Chłop z Mariampola" (lit.
+'Peasant of Marijampolė').
 He collaborated with ethnographers Oskar Kolberg and Aleksander Osipowicz.
 For example, Akelaitis translated 26 Samogitian songs published by Simonas Daukantas to Polish and sent them to Kolberg.
 In a letter dated 3 December 1857 to historian Michał Baliński, he wrote:

 The letter, published in Teka Wileńska, was also one of the first to publicly raise the idea of publishing a Lithuanian-language newspaper.
 In 1858, Akelaitis moved to Jaunsvirlauka (Neu-Bergfried) in Courland to live with Petras Smuglevičius, a medical doctor and a relative of painter Franciszek Smuglewicz.
 There he found Simonas Daukantas who wrote the first Lithuanian-language history of Lithuania.
 Akelaitis treated Daukantas as a fatherly figure and they supported each other's work.
 Akelaitis, Daukantas, and bishop Motiejus Valančius wanted to establish Pakeleivingas, a Lithuanian-language periodical aimed at the ordinary village people, but could not get government's permission.
 Akelaitis began contributing to the Polish press in Vilnius and organizing publication of Lithuanian books.
 He managed to obtain financial support from Lithuanian nobles, including Ireneusz Kleofas Oginski and Wilhelm Trojden Radziwiłł of Pavoloch and publish five Lithuanian booklets in 1860.
-Akelaitis taught Oginski's children in Rietavas and hoped to establish a Lithuanian printing press.
+Akelaitis taught Ogiński's children in Rietavas and hoped to establish a Lithuanian printing press.
 Adam Honory Kirkor invited him to work for Kurier Wileński but Akelaitis refused as the pay was too low.
 In 1860, Akelaitis was elected a member of the Vilnius Archaeological Commission.